B. G. Kolse Patil: Legal career

-His career as a lawyer was fairly successful and he gained fame due to his role in a few high-profile trials like the Manwath murder case and the Joshi-Abhyankar serial murders trial.
-He joined the Pune bar council in 1973.
+His career as a lawyer was fairly successful and he gained fame due to his role in a few high-profile trials like the Manwath murder case.He joined the Pune bar council in 1973.
 In that capacity, he raised the issue of relaxing the judicial entry age limit by ten years for backward castes and five years for all categories.
 He was appointed district public prosecutor in 1981 by the government of Maharashtra and continued in that role till 1985.
 In 1985, at the age of 43, he was appointed as judge of the Bombay High Court.

 During his judicial tenure, he delivered strict judgments against tax and octroi evaders.
 His judgement in "Kanjilal Premjit vs Range Forest Officer" led to an amendment to the Forest Act which held saw-mill owners liable to punishment for buying illegally chopped timber.
 Another of his notable judgments was in the case of "Associated Bearings Pvt.
 Ltd. vs the Union of India"; he held that taxes evaded by exploiting loopholes should not be retrospectively refunded by the government to corporations because the corporations do not refund the consumers and effectively pass the tax burden to them.
 His difference of opinion with Justice Shah, in that case, is widely cited in the legal literature.
 He was also instrumental in getting the government to institute the Aurangabad Bench of the Bombay High Court.

 He resigned prematurely from the judiciary in 1990 to pursue social activism full-time.